STEMTera/stemtera.github.io/en/begin/_posts/2000-04-06-exerise-3-sketch.md

 ---
 author: jpliew
-title: "Exercise 3 - Knight Rider LED"
+title: "Exercise 3 - Knight Rider LED Sketch"
 layout: guide
-post-card-type: article
 lang: en
-description: How to upload the Arduino Kinght Rider running LED sketch into the (STMB).
+description: In order to upload the Arduino Kinght Rider running LED sketch into the (STMB), launch Arduino IDE then Click File-> New.
+A new sketch editing window will appear.
+Copy the whole block of code below and paste it into the new sketch window, overwriting the empty `setup()` and `loop()` that was pre-created.
+Ensure that the board selected is Arduino Uno and the right COM port is chosen according to "Board Selection" chapter.
 contents:
 ---
 ### Write and Upload the Knight Rider Sketch

 In order to execute the sketch for this exercise, launch Arduino IDE then